MicroEJ/docs/ApplicationDeveloperGuide/moduleNatures.rst

    * - Name
      - Description
      - Default
+   * - platform-loader.target.platform.file
+     - Path of the platform file to use in the build.
+See :ref:`platform_selection` section for Platform Selection rules.
+     - Not set
+   * - platform-loader.target.platform.dir
+     - Path of the root folder of the platform to use in the build.
+See :ref:`platform_selection` section for Platform Selection rules.
+     - Not set
    * - platform-loader.platform.dir
      - Path of the folder to unzip the loaded platform to.
      - ``${target}/platform``